Structure from Appearance: Topology with Shapes, without Points: Continuity

-Not all mappings $f$, however, yield a corresponding mapping $g$ which represents the preimage operation.
+\centerline{$x \leq x' \implies f(x) \leq f(x')$,} that is to say, it preserves the embedding order of any two parts $x$ and $x'$ in the poset of the shape $S$.
+By ``f is a mapping between shapes" it is always meant that $f$ is order-preserving (it is possible to define order-reversing mappings between two shapes, but their investigation is out of the scope of this paper).

+Let us also state, without proof, that the preimage operation is order-preserving, too.
+However, the preimage may not be defined for all the parts of a shape $S'$ under a given mapping.
 There may be parts of $S'$ with undefined preimages.
-As an illustration, the preimages of the following three parts are undefined
+As an example, the preimages of the following three parts are undefined

-in the example given previously with the mapping $f(x) = x + A$, and in fact there are uncountably many other parts of $S'$ that don't have preimages.
+in the example given previously with the mapping $f(x) = x + A$.
+And, in fact, there are infinitely many other such parts of $S'$ with undefined preimages.

-Now, if the preimage operation is indeed defined for all the parts of $S'$, the following connection between images and preimages can be established for any part $x$ of $S$ and any part $y$ of $S'$ (with a slight abuse of notation, I insert $f^{-1}$ in place of $g$):
+Now, if the preimage operation is indeed defined for all the parts of $S'$, the following connection between images and preimages can be established for any part $x$ of $S$ and any part $y$ of $S'$:

-\centerline{$f(x) \leq y \iff x \leq f^{-1}(y)$.} \begin{proof} The desired result is immediate from how preimages are defined, and from the fact that the image and preimage operations are order-preserving.
+\centerline{$f(x) \leq y \iff x \leq f^{-1}(y)$.} \begin{proof} The desired result is immediate from how preimages are defined, and from the assumption that the image and preimage operations are order-preserving.
 If the image of $x$ is embedded in $y$, then $x$ must be part of $f^{-1}(y)$, which is the largest part of $S$ whose image is embedded in $y$, that is $x \leq f^{-1}(y)$.
 On the other hand, if $x$ is part of $f^{-1}(y)$ then the image of $x$ must be embedded in $y$, that is $f(x) \leq y$. \end{proof}

 If the above connection between images and preimages holds for a particular mapping, then (and only then) we obtain the following two convenient embedding relations: